Poikilos/TemperatureSanitizer/readme.md

 ## Developer Notes
 * The settings are hard-coded, in the User Settings region of the py file.
 * When a span is complete, the span is added to the bake only if the minimum temperature of the span meets the desired temperature.

+### Deprecated
+- temperusb: The temperusb library (see `try_temperusb` in tempermgr.py) only supports TEMPerV1.
+Installing temperusb requires the temperusb whl file or an internet connection in order to follow those instructions displayed by this program.

 ### Discarded plans
 #### TEMPered